braedon/kong-log-bridge/README.md

 This is currently the only supported input method, but more may be added in the future.

 ## Transformation
-Request logs are passed through unchanged by default, but you probably want to enable at least one transformation.
+Request logs are passed through largely unchanged by default, but you probably want to enable at least one transformation.

 ### Timestamp Conversion `--convert-ts`
 Kong request logs include a number of UNIX timestamps (some in milliseconds rather than seconds).
 These are not human readable, and require explicit mappings to be used in Elasticsearch.
 Enabling this option will convert these timestamps to [RFC3339 date-time strings](https://www.ietf.org/rfc/rfc3339.txt) for readability and automatic Elasticsearch mapping.